 Who pays for the Safe Lot?

-The City of Seattle designated around ~$125,000 of its budget for vehicle homelessness to pay for some of the costs associated with running a successful safe lot program.
-These costs include case management, utilities, and supplies.
+The City of Seattle designated around $375,000 for vehicle homelessness to pay for case management, utilities, and additional basic living supplies.

 Who runs the Safe Lot?

 The Safe Lot is managed through a partnership of three organizations.
-The University Temple Methodist Church (U Temple) leases the parking spaces and hosts regular activities for Safe Lot residents.
+University Gathering UMC leases the parking spaces and hosts regular activities for Safe Lot residents.
 Urban League does intake, case management, and is primarily responsible for the Safe Lot residents.
-UHeights provides greatly discounted parking spaces and activities for the Safe Lot residents.
+UHeights provides the free parking spaces and activities for the Safe Lot residents.